-For almost a decade, this German-run ‘finca’ restaurant in rural southern Mallorca has been a magnet for fans of good food. abcMallorca dined in the beautiful garden of Es Pinaret.
+For a decade, this German-run ‘finca’ restaurant in rural southern Mallorca has been a magnet for fans of good food. abcMallorca dined in the beautiful garden of Es Pinaret.

 Restaurant Es Pinaret